lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

     .WriteTo.Logger(consoleLogger)
     .CreateLogger()
 ```
 That's it!
 Our logs now appear in Seq almost in real time!
-You can watch some long running process from your phone while you watch Netflix.

 ![logging-virgin](/assets/2020/logging-hero.gif)

-In Seq (on the right) you can click on any event to see the details.
-Event properties that aren't scalars (strings, numbers) can be expanded to see *their* properties to any depth as far as I can tell.
+You can click on any event to see the details.
+Event properties that aren't scalars (like strings or numbers) can be expanded to see *their* properties to any depth as far as I can tell.

 ![seq](/assets/2020/seq.png)
+*`{HttpRequestMessage}` and `{HttpResponseMessage}` abbreviated for… brevity*

-If the eagle eyed reader is still with us, they may have noticed the `Request` and `Response` properties that aren't nowhere to be seen in the message template.
+If the eagle eyed reader is still with us, they may have noticed these `Request` and `Response` properties that aren't anywhere in the message template.
 You can add properties to events without polluting the message template by using `ForContext`, this is important so event lines remain concise.

 ```fsharp
 logger